+GA D-U-I laws 2021.
 Most are shocked that police take you to JAIL on a GA DUI 1st offense, regardless of the case circumstances.
 The same rule as the Georgia DUI process applies, generally, under DUI-DWI laws in most states.
+However, many with a DUI Georgia first offense are shocked at the severity of the DUI penalty Georgia DUI laws 2021 might bring.

-Most are shocked to learn that field sobriety tests were OPTIONAL, and that they did not have to agree to doing these.
+Drinking and driving laws in Georgia and staying within the Georgia BAC limit.
+Most are even more shocked to learn that field sobriety tests were OPTIONAL, and that they did not have to agree to doing these.
 Reports of self-loathing, sleeplessness, inability to eat, not focusing on their job and discord on their domestic relationships are common.

+DUI consequences Georgia.
 Other than worrying about jail time, being able to operate a motor vehicle is the #2 question most accused impaired drivers obsess about, for DUI cases in Georgia.
-Only a small fraction of first offenders will have any additional jail time, for the cases our lawyers near me handle in Georgia.
-See the image of our three Super lawyers, above.
+Only a small fraction of first offenders will have any additional DUI jail time, for the cases our lawyers near me handle in Georgia.
+See the image of our three Super lawyers, below.

 9 Frequently Asked Questions About GA DUI Laws